Stockport Grammar School: Extracurricular Activities

 The school offers over 200 extracurricular activities to its pupils, with the Independent Schools Inspectorate rating the school's extracurricular provision as "outstanding" in 2011.

 Duke of Edinburgh's Award

 The school is its own Duke of Edinburgh's Award operating authority.
 In 2010, the school issued its 1000th Duke of Edinburgh Award, a milestone which was marked by the visit of Prince Edward, Earl of Wessex.

 Model United Nations

-SGS's Model United Nations programme was founded by Tim Woffenden.
-In 1985 SGS was honoured to represent the USSR at the 40th anniversary MUN conference held at Central Hall, Westminster, to celebrate the first United Nations General Assembly, which was held there.
-In 1990 the SGS delegation, led by ambassador Robert Hartley, won the best delegation award at The Hague MUN, the world's largest.
+In 1985 SGS represented the USSR at the 40th anniversary Model United Nations conference held at Central Hall, Westminster, to celebrate the first United Nations General Assembly.
+In 1990 the SGS delegation won the best delegation award at The Hague Model United Nations.

 The school has hosted a biennial Model United Nations (MUN) conference since March 2006.
 At 2008's conference, Labour MP and former home secretary David Blunkett was the school's guest speaker.
 At 2012's conference, Senior Liberal Democrat MP, Andrew Stunell was the guest speaker.

-Pupils have also attended MUN conferences in many locations, including Yale, Belfast, Edinburgh, Paris, Genoa, Bath and Cambridge.